Smileynator/blender-mdb-addon/README.md

 The exporter enforces the game's four-influence vertex limit.
 When a vertex has more than four positive bone weights, the four strongest are retained and normalized.
 Meshes with an Armature modifier but no actual positive weights are exported without unnecessary blend-index and blend-weight channels.
 Weighted vertex groups are matched to MDB bones by name rather than Blender group order.
-Export is cancelled when a positively weighted group has no matching bone.
-The bone table can contain more than 256 entries, but the format's 8-bit blend indices can only weight vertices to bones at indices 0-255; export is cancelled if a mesh weights a later bone.
+Export is canceled when a positively weighted group has no matching bone.
+The bone table can contain more than 256 entries, but the format's 8-bit blend indices can only weight vertices to bones at indices 0-255; export is canceled if a mesh weights a later bone.

 Blender stores UVs and split normals per face corner while MDB stores them per vertex.
 Export therefore splits vertices where UVs, normals, or tangent-space data differ so seams remain intact.
 The resulting exported vertex indices are 16-bit.
 A mesh that exceeds 65,536